jdyen/translocations/README.md

-# Analysis of plant translocations in Western Australia
+# Analysis of plant translocations outcomes under different management strategies and climates

 ## Overview

 This directory contains data and scripts to analyse survival, growth, and reproductive success of plant species translocated in Western Australia.

-Last updated: 10 January 2020
+Last updated: 7 April 2022

+## Abstract

+To be added.

 ## Usage

-All analysis scripts are contained in the `analysis` directory, numbered in order of use (00-0X).
-Additional R files (*helper functions*) are in the `R` directory.
-All data are contained in the `data` directory, with raw .xls/.xlsx files in the `raw` sub-directory and files converted to CSVs or `.rds` objects stored in the `converted` sub-directory.
-Data objects prepared for specific analyses are stored in the `data/compiled` sub-directory.
+The full analysis is contained in the `main.R` script, with helper functions in the `R` directory.
+The analysis uses the `drake` R package for workflow management.

+Raw and compiled data data files are required to recreate the analysis and will be uploaded following publication.

 ## Contacts

 Project lead and data: Leonie Monks
-Analysis: Jian Yen (jdl.yen@gmail.com), Peter Vesk (pvesk@unimelb.edu.au)
+Analysis: Jian Yen (jdl.yen@gmail.com)